 In our experience, children’s concentration levels drop during the morning and often a drink and something to eat enables them to cope until lunchtime.
 Snacks are also available during the afternoon.

-We eat in the College Dining Halls, but at a different time from the Upper School pupils.
+Nursery children eat in the Nursery.
+Those from Reception to Year 3 eat in the College Dining Halls, but at a different time from the Upper School pupils.
 A cafeteria system ensures there is a wide choice available, including vegetarian and kosher options.
-Teachers sit at the ends of tables in order to ensure children eat a balanced diet.
+Teachers sit at the ends of tables in order to ensure children eat properly.

 Our menus offer healthy options at every mealtime.
 We add only the minimum amount of salt, fats and oils to the dishes we prepare, and have even removed salt from the tables to discourage pupils from adding it to their food.
 We also try and mitigate sugar consumption by rotating the availability of sugar-rich items.